stubbscroll/TCR/LIB/README.txt

-here be single (and single-ish) file programs made by other people. none of these should require installation.
+here be single (and single-ish) file programs using third-party libraries. none of these should require installation (except for the library).

-works in mingw64:

-FFTW
+most of these work on my mingw64 install, except:
-GMP (c++ example doesn't work on w64, missing header) INTRINSICS
+GMP (c++ example)
-OPENMP
-PTHREAD
-SDL
-SDLMIXER (64-bit version doesn't support mod, no mikmod) SDLNET (it seems connection doesn't happen most of the time, maybe it's just a bad example program)
+SDLMIXER (not mod support due to missing 64-bit mikmod) SDLIMAGE